Overview-Let me start out by saying the welfare of the client is 1st and foremost in our investigations.

 Although paranormal photography is not an exact science and many people dismiss it, it can still be considered a genuine field of study.
 Inexplicable images known as orbs, ectoplasm, or vortexes appear in many photographs quite unexpectedly.
 Most can be easily explained, but some are not so straightforward.
 More information on spirit Photography below.

-The Ghost Club, in London in 1862, it is believed to be the oldest paranormal research organization in the world attracting such notable members as Charles Dickens and Sir William Crookes.11, No women were allowed until 1939.
-Full story of the "GHOST CLUB" below..
+The Ghost Club, was organized in London in 1862, it is believed to be the oldest paranormal research organization in the world attracting such notable members as Charles Dickens and Sir William Crookes.11, No women were allowed until 1938.
+Brief story of the "GHOST CLUB" below..

 KAREN, TAMMY, SANDY.